mustardamus/ouroboros/README.md

 ### `oro generate` (`oro g`) - Generate components from templates

+This command will prompt you with a list of templates to generate files from and variables used in these templates.
+Templates are located in `./templates` and defined in `./templates/index.coffee`.

 ### `oro pack` (`oro p`) - Pack the application files for production

 Minifies the JavaScript files `./public/libs.js` and `./public/bundle.js` with